MoTiAC: Multi-Objective Actor-Critics for Real-Time Bidding: Methodology

+where $w_k$ is an objective-aware customized weight for optimization in range (0,1) and is tailored for each $ad_{j}\in A$.
+We can simply set $w_{k}$ as

-Motivated by Bayesian RL \cite{ghavamzadeh2015bayesian}, we parameterize $w_k$ by introduing a latent multinomial variable $\phi$ with $w_k = p(\phi=k|\tau)$ under that trajectory $\tau$.
-We call it \emph{agent's prior}.
-In the beginning, we set the initial prior as,
+while dynamically adjusting the value of $w_{k}$ by giving higher learning weights to the local network that contributes more to the total reward.
+Motivated by Bayesian RL \cite{ghavamzadeh2015bayesian}, we can generalize the customized weight and parameterize $w_k$ by introducing a latent multinomial variable $\phi$ with $w_k = p(\phi=k|\tau)$ under trajectory $\tau$, named as \emph{agent's prior}.
+We set the initial prior as